CommonLit’s digital library contains stories about greed with lessons and discussion questions you can pair with each text.

 “The Golden Touch” by Nathaniel Hawthorne (8th Grade)

-In this story, Nathaniel Hawthorne retells the myth of King Midas.
+In this story about greed, Nathaniel Hawthorne retells the myth of King Midas.
 King Midas wishes for everything he touches to become gold, and wakes up to his wish come true.
 In an attempt to comfort her shocked father, Midas’ daughter goes to hold him and is turned into a golden statue.
 Midas despairs, and seeks to reverse his power so that he can have his daughter back.

 After reading this story, assign informational text “You Can Buy Happiness, if It’s An Experience” from the Paired Texts tab.
 Have students contrast the news article with Hawthorne’s story to strengthen their reading comprehension of both stories and informational texts.